 Reviewer

-After quitting his job and working at Tateyama Raichoso, he underwent guide training and started activities as JUNRINA mountain service in 2010.
-Experienced in many overseas backcountry trips.
-In the summer and fall, he works as a mountain climbing guide mainly in the Alps and Joshinetsu, and in the winter and spring he works as a backcountry ski guide.
+He quit his job and began working at Tateyama Raicho-so while undergoing guide training.
+In 2010, he started working as JUNRINA mountain service.
+He has extensive experience on backcountry trips overseas.
+In summer and autumn, he works as a mountaineering guide, mainly in the Alps and Joshinetsu region, and in winter and spring as a backcountry ski guide